 Graduate School of Life Science, Division of Soft Matter, Functional Soft Matter (Inter-field Cooperation with NIMS)

-International Center for Materials Nanoarchitectonics (MANA)
+Research Center for Materials Nanoarchitectonics (MANA)

 National Institute for Materials Science (NIMS)